bugadani/Expresso/README.md

  - `reverse(s)`
  - `take(c, n)`

+Expresso supports partial function application.
+Example that creates a function to return the first N natural numbers:

+    f := take(1...)
+    f(5)|join(', ') # this prints 1, 2, 3, 4, 5

 The Lambda extension
 -------------
 The Lambda extension adds the ability to define lambda expressions and adds some higher order functions.